-Just because you can publish to the world for free, doesn’t mean content
+Just because you can publish to the world for free, doesn’t mean content is free

 Lots of startups approach content production as something that can be done in the founders’ “spare time” – at weekends or evenings.
 That might work for a while but it’s simply not a sustainable, scalable or sane strategy.
 And it requires massive discipline, because as a founder or early stage employee, time spent writing blog posts, hosting podcasts, or shooting videos is time you’re not doing other work that often seems more urgent or impactful.